blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 ### Momentics NDK setup

+You can either import the project from the Template folder, or use the New Project Wizard in Momentics to create a starter project.

+#### Using the New Project Wizard

 1. Open the Momentics IDE.
+Navigate to the workbench and from the program menu select File -> New -> New BlackBerry Project.
+2. Choose Native Extension from the Project Type list, then select BlackBerry WebWorks, and click Next.
+3. Change the project name to "Template" and click Finish.
+4. Right click your project again and select Build Configurations -> Manage..., then click New.
+5. Enter "device" for the name and choose to copy settings from Device-Release.
+6. Repeat to create a configuration named "simulator", and choose to copy settings from Simulator-Debug.
+7. You will need to copy the device and simulator folders to the _/plugin/src/blackberry10/native_ directory where you copied the Template, each time you build.
+You can configure a post build command if you'd like, in the project properties.

+#### Importing the Template

+1. Open the Momentics IDE.
 Navigate to the workbench and from the program menu select File -> Import and choose "Existing Projects into Workspace".
-2. Choose "Select root directory: " and browse to the _/plugin/src/blackberry10/native directory_ where you copied the Template.
+2. Choose "Select root directory: " and browse to the _/plugin/src/blackberry10/native_ directory where you copied the Template.
 Select the Template project in the Projects list and uncheck "Copy projects into workspace".
 Click Finish.
 3. Follow these next steps to build the template plugin to be sure the setup is working.

 #### How to build your native Plugin